 The Company has credit facilities which contain two financial covenants being a minimum tangible net worth and a maximum annual capital expenditures.
 Failure to comply with the obligations in the credit facilities could result in a default which, if not cured or waived, would permit acceleration of the relevant indebtedness.
+Adjusted tangible net worth is set at a minimum and defined, on a consolidated basis, as total assets, less intangibles and goodwill, excluding deferred tax assets less total liabilities, excluding deferred tax liabilities.
+Capital expenditures limit is set at a maximum of 120% of the consolidated budgeted yearly expenditures.
+The minimum covenants are noted in the above table.
+Subsequent to the quarter end, the eligible capital expenditure covenant was updated to budgeted capital expenditures of \$2.7 million.
 The Company monitors its covenants on an ongoing basis and reports on its compliance to its lender on a monthly basis.
-As at March 31, 2012, the Company was in compliance with all financial covenants.
+As at June 30, 2012, the Company was in compliance with all financial covenants.